numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

-   The minimum supported version of ``CPython`` will be set to ``python_requires`` in ``setup`` and all supported versions of Python will be in the test matrix and have binary artifacts built for releases.
+   The minimum supported version of ``CPython`` will be set to ``python_requires`` in ``setup`` and all supported versions of CPython will be in the test matrix and have binary artifacts built for releases.

-   We will bump the minimum Python and NumPy versions as we can on every minor and major release, but never on a patch release.
+   We will bump the minimum CPython and NumPy versions as we can on every minor and major release, but never on a patch release.

 For other dependencies, adopt similar time windows 24 months shorter.